Comadreja/js-for-gamedev/en/02-javascript/02-ejercicios/index.md

 [1, 2, 3, 4, 5, 6].filter(isEven);
 ```

-And thus remove whatever is not a word:
+And thus remove anything which is not a word:

 ```js
 function isWord(candidate) {